 If the ICIM is installed, TNCS software may be used to configure and monitor all functions of the Prisma II modules.
 For instructions on operating this module using TNCS, see the manual that was shipped with the TNCS software, TNCS Administrator Software User's Guide, part number 730201.

 Configuration Summary

-Using any of the above methods, you can configure the receiver for the following:
+Using any of the above methods, you can configure the following parameters.